Krishx30/100-days-of-code/README.md

 - **Day3:**
   - Q5: Program to convert temperature from Celsius to Fahrenheit
   - Q6: Program to swap two numbers using a third variable
+- **Day4:**
+  - Q7: Program to swap two numbers without using a third variable
+  - Q8: Program to find and display the sum of the first n natural numbers

 ## 🛠 Tools